evpl/xteps/README.md

     * with ReportPortal - `xteps-reportportal`
     * with custom reporting system - `xteps`

-## What are contextual steps?
+## What are steps chains?

-This is a way of writing steps in a chain, where each step is built around one specific context.
+This is a way of writing steps in a chain.
+The most suitable situation is when each step is built around one specific context.
 This method has many advantages, like:
 * Chaining reads better than disparate static method steps
 * Unnecessary variables are not created
 * It is possible to set additional behavior of the chain like safe AutoCloseable contexts

-Xteps provides both options for writing steps, static methods and contextual steps.
+Xteps provides both options for writing steps, static methods and steps chains.

 ## API